Jellyliu97/homepage/_pages/about.md

 My current research interests include
 1. Multi-modal intelligent sensing (Vision, Speech, mmWave, Accelerometer, Ultrasound, WiFi, and so on), and human-computer interaction;
 2. Edge and embodied AI (1Bit LM, Model Lightweight, RL, Edge Agent);
-3. ML/DL Representative Learning (Diffusion, Flow Matching, AIGC).
+3. ML/DL Representative learning (Diffusion, Flow Matching, AIGC).

 I hope to build a learning and research path from sensing, recognition, and cognitive to embodied intelligence and AI agents (e.g., robots, UAVs, edge devices, intelligent vehicles, and so on).